Business Events Sunshine Coast ‘Shortlists’ incentive travel for growth with new website and magazine

 The inaugural publication features stories on the emerging neighbourhood of Buderim, an interview with Chef and Founder of The Ohana Group, Ryan Fitzpatrick, and Spicers Group Director of Sales Kylie Stever shares her personal experiences of the Tamarind Retreat.

-Each edition will include a three-day themed itinerary with the first focussing on an active incentive program including stand up paddle yoga, surf lessons and 4WD adventures on Fraser Island.
+Each edition will include a three-day themed itinerary with the first focussing on an active incentive program including stand up paddle yoga, surf lessons and 4WD adventures on K’gari (formerly Fraser Island).

 “We hope event professionals enjoy reading the content as much as we have enjoyed putting it together.
 The Shortlist is one of many new initiatives that will be rolled out by BESC in the second half of this year,” concluded Brennan.